 A consequence is usually more “zoomed out” and more detached in nature, or compassionate.

 When a punishment is perceived by the the child who is on the receiving end, it impacts on their connection/attachment with us.
 It may give them a message that the connection is “conditional” upon that certain expectation is met.

 With “consequences” as the “optics”, it’s saying this has nothing to do with our relationship.
-I love you no matter what.
+I love and care for you no matter what.
 At the same time, these are the consequences to what we have done.
 That is life.
-But no matter what happens, I still love you no matter what.
+But no matter what happens, I still love and care for you no matter what.

 Not easy of course, especially when our needs are not met, and we are stressed due to life’s craziness.
 Parenting is truly the toughest job in the world.
 We make mistakes.
 We learn.
 We grow.